PostgREST/postgrest/diagrams/README.md

 ./erd_static-x86-64 -i diagrams/film.er -o docs/_static/film.png
 ```

+The fonts used belong to the GNU FreeFont family.
+You can download them here: http://ftp.gnu.org/gnu/freefont/

 ## LaTeX

 The schema structure diagram is done with LaTeX.
 You can use a GUI like https://www.mathcha.io/editor to create the .tex file.